 The nation's consumer-owned, not-for-profit electric cooperatives are unique within the $391 billion U.S. electric utility industry.
 More than 900 cooperatives in 47 states provide electric service to almost three-quarters of the nation's landmass.

-By providing safe, affordable and reliable power, many cooperatives are significant economic drivers within their local communities.
+Providing safe, affordable, and reliable power, many cooperatives are significant economic drivers within their local communities.

-Co-ops are much more than energy companies: concern for community is a core principle of the cooperative business model.
-Typical cooperative-sponsored economic development initiatives include revitalization projects, job creation, improvement of water and sewer systems and assistance in delivery of health care and educational services.
+Co-ops are much more than energy companies: concern for the community is a core principle of the cooperative business model.
+Typical cooperative-sponsored economic development initiatives include revitalization projects, job creation, water and sewer systems improvement, and assistance in delivering health care and educational services.

 In short, co-ops seek to improve the quality of life for their members and their communities.

 Private, independent, non-profit electric utility businesses